bssw-psip/psip-automation/README.md

 - ryp-reverse: a reverse proxy to route URL paths to the different applications
 - ryp-neo4j: A [neo4j](https://neo4j.com) graph database used to store surveys and responses

-## Deployment
+## Deploying RYP

 RYP is deployed on AWS ECS using Docker compose.
 A good reference for this can be found [here](https://docs.docker.com/cloud/ecs-integration/).
 The main deployment script is `docker-compose.yml` which contains the definitions of the services.
-Currently, images are pulled from docker.io using the tag `jarrah/ryp:<service>`.
+Currently, images are pulled from Docker Hub using the tag `jarrah/ryp:<service>`.
 There are two EFS volumes that have been created, `ryp-data` which is used to persist the Rete definitions of surveys, and  `ryp-db` which is used to persist the neo4j database.

 Deployment requires a recent enough version of Docker that supports the `docker compose` command (not `docker-compose`.)